 - Variable names in R must begin with a letter, and followed by alphanumeric characters.
-Long names can be broken up using a period, as in very.long.variable.number.3. - Do not use the underscore character ('') or blank space as a separator in variable names (R will probably give you an error message if you do). - R is case sensitive: Abc and abc are not the same variable.
+Long names can be broken up using a period, as in very.long.variable.number.3. - Do not use the underscore character ('\') or blank space as a separator in variable names (R will probably give you an error message if you do). - R is case sensitive: Abc and abc are not the same variable.

 Calculations are done with variables as if they were numbers.
-R uses +, -, , /, and $\hat{}$ for addition, subtraction, multiplication, division and exponentiation, respectively.
-For example enter x=5; y=2; z1=xy; z2=x/y; z3=x^y; z2; z3 and you should see
+R uses +, -, \, /, and ^ for addition, subtraction, multiplication, division and exponentiation, respectively.
+For example enter and you should see

+'''

+x=5; y=2; z1=xy; z2=x/y; z3=x^y; z2; z3

+'''